 Abe came up to me at the “Famous Author” table and talked about that day.
 He said he got kicked out of Student Council for his role in the riot/strike.
 But he said I was also involved.
 He reminded me I was coming down the walk from school and he was coming up and somebody told Abe that some schools with champion basketball teams got the day off as reward and celebration.
-Of course, Abe said he and I jumped on this idea and we quick spread the word that we, too, were surely owed a day off and pretty soon we had a mob out front, screaming and yelling and pounding and I was, yes, it was true, there at the front as the crowed demanded of our principal, the formidable Frew C. Boyd, that “We done good and we demand a free day.”
+Of course, Abe said he and I jumped on this idea and we quick spread the word that we, too, were surely owed a day off and pretty soon we had a mob out front, screaming and yelling and pounding and I was, yes, it was true, there at the front as the crowd demanded of our principal, the formidable Frew C. Boyd, that “We did good and we demand a free day.”

-Of course we didn’t get it and Frew wouldn’t cave in so, hell, we just took it.
+Of course, we didn’t get it and Frew wouldn’t cave in so, hell, we just took it.